evan-007/pair-program/README.md

 refactor signin helper to be use signin instead of login for consistency

-messages: parent state list is refreshed on message send, read, and DELETE
+messages: parent state list is refreshed on message send, read, and DELETE -- requires refactoring inbox directive to not be in a directive?
+ -- listener won't update scope that's passed into directive ?

 change protractor tests to test for alerts! figure out how to not wait for $timeout